Please select a topic to view more information.

-Non-matriculants seeking entry into a degree program must complete all the requirements for admission, as outlined above, including a new application and two personal statements.
+Non-matriculants seeking entry into a degree program must complete all the requirements for admission including a new application and two personal statements.
 Official transcripts and official test scores previously submitted to the Graduate School of Basic Medical Sciences may be used to support the application for matriculation, if they have been retained by the Graduate School.
-New letters of recommendation are required, however.
+New letters of recommendation are required, however, if letters were previously supplied to support the non-matriculating application.
 Letters from faculty members of the program being applied to can be added to the application, but cannot replace the requirement for two additional letters from professors or professionals outside that program.

 Non-matriculants should seek entry into a degree program before completing 12 academic credits at the College.

 Master’s students seeking entry into a Ph.D. program must complete all the requirements for admission including a new application and two personal statements.
 Official transcripts and test scores previously submitted to the Graduate School may be used in support of the new application, but must be supplemented by official transcripts for any academic course work taken since entering the Graduate School, including the student’s academic record at New York Medical College.
 Two letters of recommendation must be submitted, in addition to any letters submitted by faculty in the Ph.D. program to which admission is sought.
 One recommendation may be from an NYMC faculty member; the second recommendation must be from outside New York Medical College.